5 Things Learned in Studying How Long It Takes To Manually Calculate A Timecard

 We simulated a week, and therefore, that may have helped avoid errors in punching, although there were still some timecard edits to be made.

-Over time, we expect the conversion of times will speed up significantly as we work a typical schedule, and so eventually, you would know the conversions by heart.
+Over time, we expect the conversion of times will speed up significantly as we work a typical schedule, and so, eventually, we'd expect employees to know the conversions by heart.

 The Number of Shifts